iris-GmbH/meta-cyclonedx/README.md

 INHERIT += "cyclonedx-export"
 ```

 By default, meta-cyclonedx will only include runtime packages in its sbom and vex export files which drastically reduces the number of packages.
 However, this can lead to valid packages being omitted from the bom ([see](#potentially-missing-packages-after-runtime-filtering)).
-If desired, you can enable to include all packages at build-time by setting `CYCLONEDX_RUNTIME_PACKAGES_ONLY = "1"` in your `local.conf`.
+If desired, you can the configuration to include all build-time packages by setting `CYCLONEDX_RUNTIME_PACKAGES_ONLY = "0"` in your `local.conf`.

 ## Usage